COVID-19 Insurance Questions Answered

 Will my Business Interruption Insurance policy cover financial losses arising from the Coronavirus outbreak?

 We can confirm Business Interruption coverage under Property Insurance, where Gross Profit cover is selected does not respond to COVID-19 claims.
-COVID-19 was listed under the Biosecurity Act 2015 on 24 January 2020, triggering an industry wide exclusion.

 Do Corporate Travel Insurance policies cover cancellations due to Coronavirus?